Yuppiechef/datomic-schema/README.md

 The crux of this is in the (s/build-parts) and (s/build-schema), which turns your defparts and defschemas into a nice long list of datomic schema transactions.

 You can build specific schema's by calling (s/generate-schema user group) - which will return a list of schema transactions just for those specific schemas, if you prefer to be verbose about it.

+Also notice that :enum resolves to a :ref type, the vector can be a list of strings: ["Pending" "Active" "Inactive" "cancelled"] or a list of keywords as shown.
+String will be converted to keywords by lowercasing and converting spaces to dashes, so "Bad User" will convert to :user.status/bad-user.

 ## Why pass in the d/tempid?